Accessibility + Art Shanty Projects

 INTRODUCTION:

-• Parking: Accessible parking is available to permitted cars in lots near the bandshell park.
+• Parking: Accessible parking is available to permitted cars in the Bandshell Lot nearest Bread & Pickle

 • Restrooms: Porta-potties are available on shore near the parking lot, including ADA units.

-• Sign Language Interpreters & Audio Describers: ASL interpretation and audio description services are available from 11am – 2pm daily.
-Meet at the Welcome Shanty and we will connect you with your guide!
+Sign Language Interpreters & Audio Describers: ASL interpretation and audio description services are available from 11am – 2pm each day of the festival.
+Meet at the Welcome Shanty just inside the entrance gate to the village and we will connect you with your guide!

 • Printed Maps: Printed maps will be available with shanty names and relevant accessibility and sensory information.
 Ask for one at the Welcome Shanty!

-• Outreach: We will work with an accessibility consultant to ensure members of the disability community are invited to our program.
+• Outreach: We do outreach to ensure members of the disability community are invited to our program and are aware of our accessibility plan

 MORE DETAILED INFORMATION:

-This is a brief overview of our Plan Beach accessibility plans (which have been modified from our original “On-Ice” plans).
+This is a brief overview of our accessibility plan.
 We are committed to removing barriers and limitations in all that we do.
 We understand that accessibility is an integral part of our work and integrate funding for accessibility resources into our annual budget.
 Our larger accessibility plan includes areas such as: communications, website, meetings, off-ice events, engagement with people with disabilities, partnerships, organizational planning and training, and grievance procedures.

 If you have accessibility needs, questions or requests, please contact us: info@artshantyprojects.org